 NIH Director's Awards Nominations

 The NIH Director’s Awards are intended to recognize exceptional performance or special efforts significantly beyond regular duty requirements and is directly related to fulfilling the NIH mission.
-Nominations are submitted for one of the four specific categories according to the nature of the act, service, or work performance.
+Nominations are submitted for specific categories according to the nature of the act, service, or work performance.
 Please contact your IC Award Coordinator for details on how to submit a nomination.

-These guidelines apply to the four award categories for the Director's Awards.
+These guidelines apply to the award categories for the NIH Director's Awards.

-All NIH employees or groups of staff (which can also include contractors) performing research, administering clinical/scientific disciplines, or working in scientific professions, such as Medical Officers, Health Science Administrators, Biologists, Chemists, Veterinarians, Dentists, and Nurses.
+All NIH employees, staff, or groups of staff (which can also include contractors) performing research, administering clinical/scientific disciplines, or working in scientific research professions.

 Ruth L. Kirschstein Mentoring Award

 This award is designed to support and encourage the continuation of mentoring activities within the organization and to establish mentoring as a core value at the NIH.
 The award is given to individuals who have demonstrated exceptional leadership, skill, and ability in serving as a high-quality mentor to one or more individuals.

 This award is to recognize outstanding clinical researchers who have demonstrated an exceptional commitment to assisting patients and their families who look to the National Institutes of Health for help.
 Recipients of this award exemplify Dr. Rabson’s unswerving commitment to scientific and technical excellence, collaboration with colleagues, and provision of excellent, compassionate care for patients and those who love them.

 The NIH Work/Life and Well-Being Champion